2018 North Carolina Courage season

-The 2018 North Carolina Courage season is the team's second season as a professional women's soccer team.
-North Carolina Courage plays in the National Women's Soccer League, the top tier of women's soccer in the United States.
+The 2018 North Carolina Courage season was the team's second season as a professional women's soccer team.
+North Carolina Courage played in the National Women's Soccer League, the top tier of women's soccer in the United States.
 On August 5, the Courage clinched the 2018 NWSL Shield for the second consecutive season after a 2–1 win over Portland.
 The Courage finished the 2018 regular season with only 1 loss and broke the record for most wins in a season (17), most points (57) and most goals (53).

 On September 22, North Carolina defeated the Portland Thorns 3-0 to win the 2018 NWSL Championship and completed one of the most successful seasons for a professional women's soccer team in the United States.